ZODIAC CIPHERS

 'For 35 years starting in 1965, the San Francisco Chronicle and Examiner operated under a Joint Operating Agreement whereby the Chronicle published a morning paper and the Examiner published in the afternoon.
 The Examiner published the Sunday paper's news sections and glossy magazine, and the Chronicle contributed the features.'
 Wikipedia.

+On August 4th 1969 the San Francisco Examiner received the 'Debut of Zodiac' letter, in which the killer revealed his pseudonym for the first time.
+This letter was not planned, as it was only mailed by the killer in response to an article released in the newspaper over the weekend, in which Vallejo Police Chief Jack E. Stiltz implored the murderer of three to supply more details about his crimes, to effectively prove that the author of the July 31st 1969 letters was in fact the killer.
+The Zodiac duly obliged.
 The first newspaper article was released by the San Francisco Chronicle on Saturday August 2nd 1969.
-Jack E Stiltz requested the writer to send a second letter "with more facts to prove it."
+Jack E. Stiltz requested the writer to send another letter "with more facts to prove it."
 The second newspaper article followed on Sunday August 3rd 1969 in the San Francisco Examiner.
-Jack E Stiltz was 'still not convinced the letters and codes were written by the actual killer.'
+Jack E. Stiltz was 'still not convinced the letters and codes were written by the actual killer.'
 The police chief 'urged the writer to send more letters, with more facts to prove his connections to the crimes.'
-The 'Debut of Zodiac' letter was received by the San Francisco Examiner the following day, so it is likely he is responding to the Sunday article in particular.
+The 'Debut of Zodiac' letter was hand delivered to the San Francisco Examiner the following morning, giving rise to the notion he is responding to the Sunday article in particular.
 This may be important if we analyze the nature of the communication and the actual paper it is written on.

 PictureWoolworths at Powell and Market Streets

+If Zodiac was a visitor to one of these hotels, then the footnote in his 'Debut of Zodiac' letter declaring "No address" may carry some irony.
 The Zodiac Killer would later send two further missives, the 'Little List' and 'Exorcist' letter, in which he featured the Gilbert and Sullivan satirical comedy, The Mikado, which played in the San Francisco theater district during this period.
-This location of Woolworth's, the theater district, the offices of the San Francisco Chronicle and San Francisco Examiner and the pick up point of Paul Stine on October 11th 1969, certainly center the focus on this small area of San Francisco.
-The San Francisco Chronicle at 901 Mission Street/corner of 5th and San Francisco Examiner at 835 Market Street are key locations.
+This location of Woolworth's, the theater district, the offices of the San Francisco Chronicle and San Francisco Examiner and the pick-up-point of Paul Stine on October 11th 1969, certainly center the focus on this small area of San Francisco.
+The San Francisco Chronicle at 901 Mission Street/corner of 5th, and San Francisco Examiner at 835 Market Street are key locations.

 Picture